axodotdev/cargo-dist/README.md

 ## Configuring Installers

-If you would like to generate (currently bad) installer scripts, you can pass `--installer` flags to either `init` or `generate-ci`:
+If you would like to generate (still under development) installer scripts, you can pass `--installer` flags to either `init` or `generate-ci`:

 ```sh
 cargo dist init --ci=github --installer=github-shell --installer=github-powershell
 ```

-This will result in `installer.sh` and `installer.ps1` being generated which fetch from a Github Release™️ and copy the binaries to `HOME/.cargo/bin/` on the assumption that this is on your path.
-The scripts are currently brittle and won't properly tell cargo about the installation.
-As such they are currently only really appropriate for bootstrapping CI scripts.
+This will result in `installer.sh` and `installer.ps1` being generated which fetch from a Github Release™️ and copy the binaries to `$HOME/.cargo/bin/` on the assumption that this is on your PATH.
+The scripts are currently brittle and won't properly tell Cargo about the installation (making `cargo uninstall` and some other commands behave incorrectly).
+As such they're currently only really appropriate for setting up temporary environments like CI without any other binaries.
 This will be improved in the future.